Prescribing for Healthcare Professionals (Advancing Practice)

 The programme is delivered twice a year with intakes in September and February.

 The programme will be all distance learning via a web-based platform (Canvas) in Early 2021 due to the impact of COVID-19.
 There will be practical and structured work-based learning.
-Students would normally be seconded by their employing

 A blended learning approach is adopted for the theoretical delivery using a mixture of face-to-face teaching and online learning.

-The programme includes 10 days of face-to-face input
+The programme includes 10 days of face-to-face input:

 - Four days on registration;